 Getting Started With Flexibility and Stretching

-- Breathe normally as you do the stretch.
+- Breathe out as you do the stretch.
+Then breathe in as you hold the stretch.
+Don't hold your breath.

 Author: Healthwise Staff